feldti/Json-WebToken/README.md

 ## Dependencies

-This implementation relies on (parts of) the [Seaside](https://github.com/SeasideSt/Seaside) and, for GemStone, the [PharoCompatibility](https://github.com/GsDevKit/PharoCompatibility) projects.
+This implementation relies on the [Seaside](https://github.com/SeasideSt/Seaside) project as well as the [Cryptography](https://github.com/pharo-contributions/Cryptography) project (for Pharo) or [Cryptography](https://github.com/GsDevKit/Cryptography) (for GemStone), and the [PharoCompatibility](https://github.com/GsDevKit/PharoCompatibility) project in GemStone.